-It may not be your churchs' politics, but politics in the present era, as it has always has (see Revelation 1,9, John the Revelator is under persecution for his prophetic preaching), boils down to who gets to preach and can they preach Jesus alone and his gospel instead of church politics and customs based on non biblical man made hierarchies.
+It may not be your churchs' politics, but politics in the present era, as it has always has (see Revelation 1,9, John the Revelator is under persecution for his prophetic preaching), boils down to who gets to preach Jesus and his gospel instead of church politics and customs based on non biblical man made hierarchies.

 It's time to let women preach Jesus with power and conviction.